postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 `pg_tde_list_active_keys()`

 Which reports all the actively used keys by all databases on the current server.
 Similarly to `pg_tde_key_info()`, it only shows names and associated providers, it doesn't reveal any sensitive information about the providers.

 ### Key permissions

 Users with management permissions to a specific database `(pg_tde_(grant/revoke)_(global/databse)_key_management_to_role)` can change the keys for the database, and use the current key functions.
 This includes creating keys using global providers, if `pg_tde.inherit_global_providers` is enabled.

-// TODO: We don't have such permissions subset
-Also, the `pg_tde_(grant/revoke)_(global/database)_key_management_to_role` function deals with only the specific permission for the above function: it allows a user to change the key for the database, but not to modify the provider configuration.
+Also the `pg_tde_(grant/revoke)_database_key_management_to_role` function deals with only the specific permission for the above function: it allows a user to change the key for the database, but not to modify the provider configuration.

 ### Creating encrypted tables

-To create an encrypted table or modify an existing table to be encrypted, simply use `USING tde_heap` in the `CREATE` / `ALTER TABLE` statement.
+To create an encrypted table or modify an existing table to be encrypted, simply use `USING tde_heap` in the `CREATE` statement.

-### Changing the pg_tde.inherit_global_keys setting
+### Changing the `pg_tde.inherit_global_keys` setting

-It is possible for users to use pg_tde with `inherit_global_keys=ON`, refer to global keys / keyrings in databases, and then change this setting to OFF.
+It is possible for users to use `pg_tde` with `inherit_global_keys = on`, refer to global keys / keyrings in databases, and then change this setting to `off`.

-In this case, existing references to global providers, or the global default principal key will remain working as before, but new references to the global scope can't be made.
+In this case existing references to global providers, or the global default principal key will remain working as before, but new references to the global scope can't be made.

-### Using command line tools with encrypted WAL

-TODO

 ## Typical setup scenarios